Stacy Rukeyser: Biography

-Rukeyser is the daughter of Louis Rukeyser, an American financial journalist, columnist, and host of the television show, Wall $treet Week with Louis Rukeyser, and Louis Rukeyser's Wall Street.
+Rukeyser is the daughter of Louis Rukeyser, an American financial journalist, columnist, and host of the influential television show Wall Street Week.

 Rukeyser graduated cum laude from Princeton University.
 She also studied at the Warner Bros Dramatic Writing Workshop.

 Rukeyser published an article in The Hollywood Reporter about the hostile environment for women in Hollywood.
 She specifically commented on instances of sexism she experienced while working on the series One Tree Hill, where she was the only female writer for the show, most notably when her coworkers called her names, conspired to install a hot tub on set, and went to lunch trips to Hooters.
 Rukeyser has commented to Refinery29 that 80% of television shows are run by men and noted the change in media needs to start in the writers rooms.
 In addition, she commented on the need to talk about "the gender pay gap, oppressive work environments, the lack of reasonable maternity leave policies, and every other issue that stands as a barrier to women in all industries."

 Rukeyser married her husband Clark Peterson in 2010.
 The couple have two children.